One Direction Couple Quarrels: Liam Payne And Cheryl, Harry Styles And Kendall Jenner, Plus Louis Tomlinson’s Breakup With Danielle Campbell

 One Direction’s Liam Payne, Harry Styles, and Louis Tomlinson frequently fly from LA to the UK, and back again.
 So do Gigi Hadid and Zayn Malik.
 They all have homes in both LA and the UK.
 Gigi also has an apartment in New York.
 Kendall Jenner also travels a lot with her work.
 It could be really difficult to mesh these kinds of schedules.

 Louis Tomlinson’s now former girlfriend Danielle Campbell also has a busy and promising career.
 Danielle has starred in four films since 2011 and is on The Originals cast.
 The Originals is in its fourth season.
-Danielle Campbell left the show temporarily but is rumored to be returning according to Unreality TV.
+Danielle Campbell left the show temporarily but is rumored to be returning, according to Unreality TV.
 Campbell may have more TV and movie options opening up as well.
 Danielle is very in demand as an actress.

 Will One Direction’s Louis Tomlinson, Liam Payne, Niall Horan and Harry Styles eventually be able to work out their tour logistics enough to have fulfilling relationships?
 Many musicians manage to have lasting relationships, but it isn’t always easy.
 Some musicians marry actresses, models and other musicians as well, but working around two busy schedules can get even more complicated.